 What I learned: The truth always rises to the surface, the same way a lotus grows from a swamp.
 Never lower yourself to the level of your bullies – stay honest and stick to the facts when reporting their behaviour.
 The last thing you want to do is exaggerate things and lose credibility.
 As they say ‘he who throws mud, loses ground.’

-What I learned: Like all abusive relationships, people who are bullied start believing that it’s ‘better the Devil you know’ and become stuck.
+What I learned: Like all abusive relationships, people who are bullied start believing that it’s ‘better the Devil you know’ and stay too long.
 I experienced a similar decline in clarity during my struggle with anorexia.

 If it gets to the point where you are constantly sick, and your loved ones express concern, take a break!
 Even a short holiday can help you to regain perspective.

 4) Forgive the person, not the behaviour.
 I believe that we attract bullies into our life to learn assertiveness, boundary-setting and communication skills.
-Often our first experience of bullying comes from childhood, as a result of having domineering parents.
-I believe that we choose our families (read more), in order to evolve ourselves and them.
+Often our first experience of bullying comes from childhood, as a result of domineering relatives.
+I believe that we choose our families (read more), in order to evolve.
 However, just because you selected your parents, doesn’t mean they have the right to mistreat you.
 It’s like choosing a restaurant – you have the right to complain if you get food poisoning or bad service!

-Some of my relatives and family friends are still extremely opposed to my work doing psychic readings.
-I recall when one of them sat next to me at lunch last year and implied, in front of my parents, that I was going to Hell and was obviously possessed by a demon.
+Some of my family remain extremely opposed to my psychic readings.
+I recall when one of them sat next to me at Christmas lunch and implied, in front of my parents, that I was going to Hell and possessed by a demon (!)

-What I learned: As they say, an eye for an eye leaves everyone blind.
-One way to protect yourself against bullies is to educate yourself in areas like psychic protection, emotional intelligence, active listening and effective or non-violent communication.
+What I learned: An eye for an eye leaves everyone blind.
+One way to protect yourself against bullies is to educate yourself in areas like psychic protection, emotional intelligence, being an empath (see Dr. Judith Orloff), active listening and effective or non-violent communication.
 You can also ‘raise your vibration’ through meditation, yoga, chanting, martial arts like Aikido and other nourishing practices.

 5) Love yourself more, not less.
-When I was younger, I used to attract physically or mentally intimidating partners, who often had alcohol problems (read my metaphysical take on alcoholism).
-I still remember grabbing a hunting knife off my ex, to prevent him from stabbing someone.
+When I was younger, I used to attract intimidating partners, who often had alcohol problems (read my metaphysical take on alcoholism).
+I once grabbed a hunting knife off my ex, to prevent him from stabbing someone.
 Another time, an ex drove our car at 180km/ hour to frighten me into agreeing with him.

-No wonder I ended up with severe eating and digestive issues.
+No wonder I ended up with severe eating issues.
 When you are constantly scared, all the blood goes to your extremities rather than your stomach.
-You live in survival mode and everything feels like life or death/ fight or flight.
+You live in survival mode and everything feels like life or death.
 Then once your adrenalin runs out, the chronic fatigue and depression sets in.

 6) Listen to your heart.
 Literally.
-When it all gets too much, place a hand over your heart (preferably against your bare skin) and take some nice, deep breaths until you can feel your heart beating.
-This can take a while if you’ve been stressed and living in your head.
+When it gets too much, place a hand over your heart (preferably against bare skin) and breath deeply until you can feel your heart beating.
+This can take a while if you’ve been stressed and living in your head – you may need to do some star jumps first.
 Once you’re connected to your heart, talk to it like a friend.
 Ask it what it needs, and if it has any guidance for you?

-Physical touch and belly breathing techniques are extremely soothing for those times you are having a panic attack, or wake up anxious at night.
+Physical touch and belly breathing are extremely soothing if you are having a panic attack, or wake up anxious at night.
 Just holding yourself or rubbing your skin helps you to stay present.
-I also find Somato Respiratory Integration and Network Spinal Analysis helpful (I go to the Infinite Potential Centre at Tallebudgera for these treatments).
+I also find Somato Respiratory Integration and Network Spinal Analysis helpful (I go to the Infinite Potential Centre and Bianchi Clinic in Brisbane).

 People who are in touch with their bodies have excellent intuition.
 When my car was vandalised and had the door kicked in, the police said it was unlikely they would ever find the culprit.
-I stayed hopeful.
-Something told me that justice would prevail.
-Sure enough, several months later, a man confessed to the crime while being arrested for a different offence.
+Something told me that justice would prevail, so I held off the repairs.
+Sure enough, several months later, a man confessed to the crime after being arrested for another offence.
 The police were stunned!
 I was happy, because my car got fixed for free.
 Whew.

 What I learned: In numerology, 11:11 adds to 4 and the Fourth Chakra is our Heart.
 So an alternative meaning for seeing 11:11 on clocks is to follow your heart (the code 4:44 or 444 has a similar meaning).
 How do you eat an elephant?
 One bite at a time.
 How do you recover from bullying?
 One breath at a time.
 One heartbeat at a time.
 Moment by moment.